-2 trips to NKorea with top US diplomat, 18 years apart
+2 trips to North Korea with top US diplomat, 18 years apart

 With Pompeo's uncertain schedule, the Koryo lobby, bookstore, luxury goods market, coffee shop and traditional Korean restaurant were Carol's and my base for the next nearly 13 hours while he met and lunched with North Korean officials and finally left for closed-door talks with Kim, just an hour after receiving confirmation that the meeting was, in fact, on.
 We waited for news over endless cups of coffee.

 The bookstore offered some respite.
-It sold treatises on the life and politics by North Korea's founder, Kim Il Sung, the current leader's grandfather, and Kim Jong Il.
+It sold treatises by Kim Il Sung, North Korea's founder and the current leader's grandfather, and by Kim Jong Il on their life and politics.
 There was also a book of anecdotes about Kim Jong Un that had a chapter on the importance of well-fed dolphins.
 Postcards depicting North Korea's military might — missiles raining down on a geographic feature adorned with the Stars and Stripes and the Statue of Liberty under siege — were big sellers, according to the clerk.
 Dollars, euros, yen, Chinese yuan all happily accepted, she said.

 But essentially we had a long, boring wait.